What is the difference between "Noh" and "Kyogen"? Comparison of features and history at a glance

 Points on how to enjoy "Noh" and "Kyogen

-How can Noh and Kyogen be enjoyed?
+How can we enjoy Noh and Kyogen in a more enjoyable way?
 Finally, we would like to share with you some tips on how to enjoy each of these traditional performing arts.

 How to Enjoy Noh

 When viewing Noh, it is easier to understand the content of the story if you know the synopsis of the piece beforehand.
 Since Noh expresses deep emotions through subtle movements, understanding the meaning will enrich the experience.
 Also, the expression on a Noh mask changes depending on the angle from which it is viewed.
-The position of your seat is also important, so if this is your first time seeing Noh, we recommend that you sit in front of the stage.
+Seating position is also important, so if you are seeing a Noh play for the first time, we recommend that you sit in front of the stage.
 You may also enjoy watching the same performance from different seats.

 How to Enjoy Kyogen